Azure/azure-powershell/src/Compute/Compute/help/Add-AzVhd.md

 ## DESCRIPTION
 The **Add-AzVhd** cmdlet uploads an on-premise virtual hard disk to a managed disk or a blob storage account.<br/>

 The virtual hard disk being uploaded needs to be a .vhd file and in size N * Mib + 512 bytes.
-Using [Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview) functionality, **Add-AzVhd** will convert .vhdx file to a .vhd file before uploading.
-It will convert dynamically sized .vhd file to a fixed size .vhd and resize.
+Using [Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview) functionality, **Add-AzVhd** will convert any .vhdx files to a .vhd file, convert dynamically sized .vhd file to a fixed size .vhd, and resize before uploading.
 To allow this functionality, you will need to [enable Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/install-the-hyper-v-role-on-windows-server).
 If you are using a Linux machine or choose to not use this functionality, you will need to [resize the Vhd file manually](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic?branch=pr-en-us-185925#resizing-vhds). <br/>

 For Default Parameter set (upload to blob), also supported is the ability to upload a patched version of an on-premises .vhd file.
 When a base virtual hard disk has already been uploaded, you can upload differencing disks that use the base image as the parent.